Geontech/fins/docs/ports.md

 ## JSON Schema

-The top-level `ports` field of the FINS JSON Schema in turn has a single `ports` field.
+The top-level `ports` field of the FINS Node JSON Schema in turn has a single `ports` field.
 See the table below for the details of this single field:

 > NOTE: In the tables below, `param['name']` is used for "Type" for some fields.
 This indicates that a string containing the name of a FINS parameter can be used in place of the value.
 However, ensure the FINS parameter has the same type as expected by the field!